 Great lawns start with great seed!
 Let our RYAN Pros seed your lawn so that it grows thick, healthy, and uniform.
+We proudly offer lawn seeding services in Kansas City, Omaha, Tulsa, Overland Park, Wichita, Springfield, and St. Louis, MO.

 Are you not happy dealing with sections of your lawn looking bare, patchy, or unlike the rest of your lawn?
 Turn to RYAN Lawn & Tree to provide professional overseeding to your lawn.
 Our team will recommend the right type of turfgrass to match your current lawn and climate.
 Seeding a lawn is tough work.
-It is a lot a manual labor to work the seed into the soil, so it has the best chance to germinate.
+It is a lot of manual labor to work the seed into the soil, so it has the best chance to germinate.

 We use aerators and/or verticutters to incorporate the seed into the soil so it will germinate better.
 We also apply a starter fertilizer enhanced with the correct nutrient ratio and specialized plant-based hormones to maximize establishment and growth.
 Finally, we will provide helpful instructions on how to water and care for your newly seeded lawn for optimal performance.